Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 A sustainable wine choice supports the health of the soil, the reduction of chemical runoff into nearby ecosystems, and the preservation of biodiversity.

-Look for the AB (Agriculture Biologique) label to ensure the wine you’re drinking is truly organic.
-Regions such as Bordeaux, Burgundy, and Languedoc-Roussillon offer a great selection of organic wines.
+Look for the AB (Agriculture Biologique) label to ensure the wine is truly organic.
+Regions like Bordeaux, Burgundy, and Languedoc-Roussillon offer famous French food pairings with organic wines.

 #3.
 Plant-Based Dishes (Plats Végétariens)

-French cuisine, traditionally heavy on meats, has evolved to include an increasing variety of plant-based dishes that focus on fresh, local, and seasonal produce.
+French cuisine, traditionally heavy on meats, has evolved to include an increasing variety of plant-based dishes made from fresh, local, and seasonal produce.

 - Ratatouille – A vegetable stew from Provence made with tomatoes, eggplants, zucchini, peppers, and herbs.